Florida’s Motor Vehicle ‘Lemon Law’

 Appeals and fees

-Adverse decisions of the Arbitration Board can be appealed to the circuit court.
+Adverse decisions of the Arbitration Board can be appealed to the circuit court which will hear the dispute all over from the very beginning.
 A petition to appeal must be filed within 30 days of the receipt of the decision.
 If a decision of the board in favor of the owner or lessee is upheld by the circuit court, the owner or lessee can recover against the manufacturer the amount awarded by the board, plus attorneys’ fees, court costs and $25 per day for each day beyond the 40-day period following the manufacturer’s receipt of the board’s decision.

 NOTE: If the motor vehicle is a recreational vehicle (RV), towable RVs are not covered by the Lemon Law, and the Lemon Law also does not cover the “living facilities” of motorized RVs (those portions of the RV designed, used, or maintained primarily as living quarters).
 In addition, disputes must be submitted to the RV Mediation/Arbitration Program (not the Florida New Motor Vehicle Arbitration Board), which is administered by DeMars and Associates (800-279-5343).
 The dispute will be submitted to mediation first, during which the parties can, with the help of a neutral mediator, agree to attempt to resolve both living facility complaints and mechanical complaints.
 If no resolution is reached during mediation, the dispute will be referred to arbitration.
 The arbitrator will not be the same person who served as the mediator.
 The arbitrator will be limited to consideration of matters that are covered by the Lemon Law, unless both parties agree in writing to expand the scope of the arbitration hearing to include claims involving the living facilities.
 The time limits for compliance with and appeal of arbitration awards are the same as those for decisions of the Florida New Motor Vehicle Arbitration Board.

 Vehicles taken back by a manufacturer must have their vehicle titles marked to show that they had been repurchased under the Lemon Law.
 This fact must be disclosed to people purchasing these vehicles after they have been repurchased by the manufacturer.